AI Glossary and Definitions

 2. Data Science

 Data Science is a discipline that, as its name implies, takes an empirical lens to the analysis and interpretation of data.
-As with any scientific endeavour, it is imperative to form a hypothesis, inspect the data, confirm or refute the hypothesis, and iterate.
+As with any scientific endeavor, it is imperative to form a hypothesis, inspect the data, confirm or refute the hypothesis, and iterate.
 Data Science comprises a wide range of techniques like statistical analysis and machine learning.

 Data Science partially overlaps with Artificial Intelligence in that the artifacts produced may enable a system of artificial intelligence.
 However, it is worthy to note that many results of a data science project can be interpretations of data that would not normally qualify as artificial intelligence.